autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 ## TextFileReader ##

-This processor reads a text file, which can point to a path inside a .dmg which will be mounted, looks for a regex pattern and returns the rest of the line that matched the pattern.
+This processor reads a text file and looks for a regex pattern and returns the rest of the line that matched the pattern.
+Source path can be a .dmg which will be mounted.

 Used in:
   * com.github.mlbz521.pkg.ARCHICADPatch
   * com.github.mlbz521.pkg.ARCHICAD
+  * com.github.mlbz521.pkg.AndroidStudioSDKCLITools

 ## VersionMajorMinor ##